NHW Welcomes Record Intake of 2026 Medical Interns

 It is often not possible to wait with patients on ambulance trolleys awaiting cubicles, particularly in isolation.
 We will do our best to keep you informed and updated about off load time.

-If you have any concerns please speak to the screening staff or ask to speak to the Nurse In Charge.
+If you have any concerns please speak to a member of staff or ask to speak to the Nurse In Charge.

 Adult clients and patients: